The Society for Comparative Cultural Inquiry

 The society meets during term time in a fortnightly Seminar Group where a graduate student presents an aspect of their work and holds it open for discussion.
 The Seminar Group is an ideal way for students to meet each other, present and discuss their research in an informal setting, and gather feedback from their peers.
 The Seminar Group is sponsored by FIGS, and wine and nibbles accompany every meeting.

-The society also runs an annual conference, which has now been running for two years and attracts an international cast of speakers and participants; students from the society are invited to join the organising committee, speak at or attend this conference.
-For further information about our last conference "Distance & Proximity", which was held at UCL on 26th & 27th June 2014.
+The society also runs an annual conference which attracts an international cast of speakers and participants; students from the society are invited to join the organising committee, speak at or attend this conference.
+Our last conference Belonging and Transgression was held at UCL on 23 & 24 June 2016

 The Society also runs and publishes a journal, entitled "Tropos".
 Graduate students working in these areas are invited to send in proposals for papers or join the editing committee.